wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 * Methods:

   * ``load(args)``: set up resources used by the plugin, depending on the config.
 Typically, register routes on Flask.
-Those routes would typically call a service ``args`` is a dictionary containing:
+Those routes would typically call a service.
+    ``args`` is a dictionary containing:

     * key ``config``: the section of the configuration file for all views in dict form